apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 modify properties that are explicitly set via `park` (rather than being set once via `_defaults`).
 In any case such properties are reset by restarts.

-* If you need to _"unpark"_ a page, you can use the `apostrophe-pages:unpark` task: e.g., `node app apostrophe-pages:unpark /page/slug`.
+* If you need to _"unpark"_ a page, first remove it from the `park` configuration.
+You can then use the `apostrophe-pages:unpark` task to update it in the database: e.g., `node app apostrophe-pages:unpark /page/slug`.

 **`filters`: Apostrophe cursor filters applied when fetching the current page.**
 The default settings ensure that `req.data.page` has a `_children` property